Landscape Architecture Internship

 Application materials must include:

-In addition to completing the basic information and uploading required materials to SOLAA, portfolio work samples (PDF files of 10 MB max) should be
+- Portfolio work samples (PDF files of 10 MB max) should be

 emailed to Jennifer Daniels at firstname.lastname@example.org.